||Full Time (per year)

 Studying at a UK University means that you need to pay an annual fee for your tuition,

-The fee that you will be charged depends on whether you are considered to be a UK, EU or overseas student.
+student.
 Visiting students will be charged a pro-rata fee for periods of study less than a year.

 Our annual tuition fee is set for a 12 month session,

 How does Lancaster set overseas tuition fees?